Sculpture

 avicenna-1960

-Frank Stella’s paintings from the late 50s and early 60s were also covered with strictly drawn rectilinear patterns, but their principle lied in painting itself, not emotions it could express.
-Subordinate to painting’s shape it was meant to merge the perception of painting as an image and as an object into one.
+Frank Stella’s paintings from the late 1950s and early 1960s also featured strictly drawn rectilinear patterns, but the patterns’ principle lay in the painting itself, not the emotions it could express.
+Subordinate to the painting’s shape, they were meant to merge the perception of painting as an image and an object into one.

 Get your daily dose of art